AddictedCS/soundfingerprinting/README.md

 * [Exocortex](http://www.exocortex.org/dsp/) - can be used as a substitution for FFTW (deprecated)
 * [Encog](http://www.heatonresearch.com/encog) - used by Neural Hasher (which is still under development, and will be released as a separate component).
 SoundFingerprinting library does not include it in its release.
 * [Ninject](http://www.ninject.org/) - used to take advantage of dependency inversion principle.

+### Unit testing
+Even though a couple of controversial topics are discussed recently in software community ([here](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html), and [here](https://www.youtube.com/watch?v=z9quxZsLcfo)) I'm still strongly committed to TDD practices.
+In case you'd like to contribute, your code has to come with well written unit or integration tests (when appropriate).
+Below are some coverage percentages for the released modules:
+* SoundFingerprinting - 83%
+* SoundFingerprinting.Audio.Bass - 82%
+* SoundFingerprinting.Audio.NAudio - 78%
+* SoundFingerprinting.SQL - 76%
+* SoundFingerprinting.MongoDb - 98%

+These coverage percentages are given only for the reference, they do not neceserally mean the code is without bugs (which is obvisouly not true).

 ### FAQ
 - Can I apply this algorithm for speech recognition purposes?